Stephen Wiltshire: Career

-In 2003, a retrospective of his work, 'Not a Camera: the Unique Vision of Stephen Wiltshire', was held in the Orleans House gallery in Twickenham, London.
+In 2003, a retrospective of his work, "Not a Camera: the Unique Vision of Stephen Wiltshire", was held in the Orleans House gallery in Twickenham, London.

 In May 2005 Wiltshire produced his longest ever panoramic memory drawing of Tokyo on a 32.8 ft canvas within seven days following a helicopter ride over the city.
 Since then he has drawn Rome, Hong Kong, Frankfurt, Madrid, Dubai, Jerusalem and London on giant canvasses.
 When Wiltshire took the helicopter ride over Rome, he drew it in such great detail that he drew the exact number of columns in the Pantheon.

 In October 2009 Wiltshire completed the last work in the series of panoramas, an 18 ft memory drawing of his "spiritual home", New York City.
 Following a 20-minute helicopter ride over the city he sketched the view of Manhattan, the Hudson shoreline of New Jersey, the Financial District, Ellis Island, the Statue of Liberty, and Brooklyn over five days at the Pratt Institute, a college of art and design in New York City.
+This piece is now located at the Empire State Building, on the 86th floor observation deck.

 In 2010, he made a panorama of Sydney to raise funds for and awareness of Autism Spectrum Australia (Aspect).
 He visited Bermuda National Gallery where the sale of his donated drawing of Hamilton raised over $22,000.
 In June 2010, Christie's auctioned off his oil painting Times Square at Night.

 Wiltshire started a tour of China in September 2010, with a first project taking him to Shanghai.

 A 2011 project in New York City involved Wiltshire's creation of a panoramic memory drawing of New York which is now displayed on a 250 ft long giant billboard at John F. Kennedy International Airport.
 It is a part of a global advertising campaign for the Swiss bank UBS that carries the theme "We will not rest", The New York Times reported.
 Also that year, he appeared on Top Gear.

-In July 2014, Wiltshire drew an aerial panorama of the Singapore skyline from memory after a brief helicopter ride, taking five days to complete the 1 x 4m artwork.
-The artwork was presented to President Tony Tan as the Singapore Press Holding (SPH)'s gift to the nation in celebration of Singapore's 50th birthday in 2015, and will be displayed at Singapore City Gallery, visitor centre of the country's urban planning authority, Urban Redevelopment Authority.
+In July 2014, Wiltshire drew an aerial panorama of the Singapore skyline from memory after a brief helicopter ride, taking five days to complete the 1m x 4m artwork.
+The artwork was presented to President Tony Tan as the Singapore Press Holding (SPH)'s gift to the nation in celebration of Singapore's 50th birthday in 2015, and is now displayed at Singapore City Gallery, visitor centre of the country's urban planning authority, Urban Redevelopment Authority.

-Stephen Wiltshire's feature-length documentary titled Billions of Windows premiered in London on the 13th of November 2019.
+Wiltshire's feature-length documentary titled Billions of Windows premiered in London on 13 November 2019.